5 Unique Photo Ops in Portland, Oregon

 New plaster and paint make this North Portland landmark shine.
 Built in 1959, Paul Bunyan may just have been the hipster trendsetter with his charming flannel shirt and vintage blue jeans.
 Make sure you bring a friend to help you capture all of you and Paul in your selfie.

 Portland Troll Bridge (#TrollBridge)

 Let your childhood fears rest assured that this troll bridge is much less sinister than it may sound.
 This bridge is located in Northwest Portland along McNamee Road.
 The trolls are fastened and drawn onto the worn wood of the bridge.
 Before you go, make sure you pack a troll to pay the toll.
 Bonus stop: You’ll likely head across the St. Johns Bridge to get there, which is a very popular Insta-worthy landmark.

 The Belmont Goats (@thebelmontgoats)

 Oregon Zoo goats, eat your heart out.
-These cloven-hoofed cuties have free open visiting hours every week in Southeast Portland.
+These cloven-hoofed cuties have free open visiting hours every week in the University Park neighborhood of North Portland.
 Your selfie is sure to be the #GOAT.